tomerfiliba-org/reedsolomon/README.rst

 |Build-Status| |Coverage|

 A pure-python `universal errors-and-erasures Reed-Solomon Codec <http://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction>`_
-, based on the wonderful tutorial at `wikiversity <http://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders>`_, written by "Bobmath" and "LRQ3000".
+, based on the wonderful tutorial at `Wikiversity <http://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders>`_, written by "Bobmath" and "LRQ3000".
+If you are just starting with Reed-Solomon error correction codes, the Wikiversity article is a good beginner's introduction.

 ------------------------------------